ileon/nosleep/README.md

-Use config.toml file for configuration.
+Use the config.toml file for configuration.

-The program will move mouse 1px and move back every seconds you set it in the config.toml
+The program will move mouse 1 pixel and then return it back every seconds,as specified in the config.toml